alexCoding42/Nessus-Lab/README.md

 Critical vulnerabilities have a high severity score, so they can potentially impact the host.

 ## Recommendations
-We recommand to remediate ni the first time critical vulnerabilities, then high vulnerabilities.
+We recommand to remediate in the first time critical vulnerabilities, then high vulnerabilities.

 ## Remediation Planning
 As most of critical and high vulnerabilities are caused by the deprecated softwares and a lack of Windows updates, we plan to remove the deprecated softwares from the system and install the latest Windows updates.